BlockSigner/cove/site/content/english/identification.md

 {{% markdown %}}
 **Signature standards**
-When do I use QES, when AES?
+When do I use SES, when AES, when QES?
 {{% /markdown %}}
 {{< /cta >}}
 {{< /cta-group >}}